Malakelwan20/CryptoHash_Project/README.md

 🔐 Crypto Hash Function in Cybersecurity

 📖 Overview
 The Crypto Hash Function in Cybersecurity project is a professional educational application designed to demonstrate the fundamentals of modern cryptography and cybersecurity concepts.
-The system allows users to generate secure cryptographic hashes, verify data integrity, analyze text, create HMAC values, and apply encryption transformations before hashing.
-This project provides hands-on experience with widely used cybersecurity techniques and helps users understand how hashing algorithms protect sensitive information in real-world systems.
+The system allows users to generate secure cryptographic hashes, verify data integrity, analyze text, create HMAC values, and apply encryption transformations before hashing.This project provides hands-on experience with widely used cybersecurity techniques and helps users understand how hashing algorithms protect sensitive information in real-world systems.

 ✨ Features

 👤 User Authentication